leon433/CWT-Task/README.md

 2. Could you please design and implement a Machine Learning model to predict the Ratings Review of the restaurants?

-For this task, we trained two models: A *Multinomial Naive Bayes Classifier* using scikit-learn, and a BERT model fine-tuned to the data.
-These are found in their respective folders.
+For this task, we trained two models: A **Multinomial Naive Bayes Classifier** using scikit-learn, and a **BERT model** fine-tuned for the task.
+Modelling code is found in their respective folders.
 Experiments and metrics were recorded and tracked using MLFlow.

 3. Please expose the model inference built from step 2 by implementing a RESTful API.
 The API takes the review_full as request, and returns the predicted rating of a restaurant.

 Whilst this can be done in MLFlow, in this project it was implemented using FastAPI.
 Code can be found in the api folder.
+Model can be added upon request (may require additional steps due to its size.)